ToniWilliams1/toniwilliams1/README.md

 ## About Me:
 - 👨‍💻 All of my projects are available at https://toniwilliams.netlify.app/
 - 🔭 I'm from New York City. 🗽
+- 🤔 I’m currently open for a new job opportunity.
 - 🌱 I’m passionate about developing full-stack web applications, learning new things, and spreading knowledge to others. 👩🏾‍💻
 - 👯 I’m looking to collaborate on open source projects.
 - 💬 Ask me about full-stack web development!